 The History of Silver Laced Wyandottes

-They had brought over all chickens from Britain and Europe so there were several different breeds available, but none had been specifically bred to fit the needs of the early settlers and homesteaders.
+They had brought over all chickens from Britain and Europe, so there were several different breeds available, but none had been specifically bred to fit the needs of the early settlers and homesteaders.

-These birds had been mentioned as far back as 1873 and were found over much of the US after the Civil War, however there is little or no information that I have been able to find about this ‘proto’ bird.
+These birds had been mentioned as far back as 1873 and were found over much of the US after the Civil War.
+However, there is little or no information that I have been able to find about this ‘proto’ bird.

-To add to the confusion the Sebright as known in England, is a bantam, not a full size bird, nor is it in any way related.
+To add to the confusion, the Sebright, as known in England, is a bantam, not a full-size bird, nor is it in any way related.

 Silver Laced Wyandottes: The Creation

-They sought to create a bird that was truly a utility bird providing both meat and eggs to the average American family with minimal cost.
+They sought to create a bird that was indeed a utility bird providing both meat and eggs to the average American family with minimal cost.

 They worked separately in Michigan and upstate New York to try and perfect the Mooney bird.

 Although the exact origins of the Silver Laced Wyandotte are unknown, genetic material from the dark Brahmas and silver spangled Hamburgs are likely contributors.

-The name of the bird – the Wyandotte – was an acknowledgement of an Indian tribe – the Wyandot – who had originally befriended and helped the settlers in upstate New York and Ontario, Canada.
+The name of the bird – the Wyandotte – was an acknowledgment of an Indian tribe – the Wyandot – who had initially been befriended and helped the settlers in upstate New York and Ontario, Canada.

-It did not produce eggs in sufficient quantity nor did it put on meat quickly enough for it to be profitable.
+It did not produce eggs in sufficient quantity, nor did it quickly put on meat enough to be profitable.

-Over the years the number of Wyandottes declined steeply and it became an endangered breed in its own country – the US.
+Over the years, the number of Wyandottes declined steeply, and it became an endangered breed in its own country – the US.

 Thankfully, thousands of backyard keepers fell in love with this beautiful bird and gave it a second chance.

-Sadly, its’ sister bird, the white Wyandotte has not enjoyed such a resurgence in popularity and remains critically endangered.
+Sadly, its’ sister bird, the white Wyandotte, has not enjoyed such a resurgence in popularity and remains critically endangered.

 Silver Laced Wyandotte Standard and Appearance

-In total the American Poultry Association recognizes nine varieties of the large fowl and ten bantam varieties.
+In total, the American Poultry Association recognizes nine varieties of the large fowl and ten bantam varieties.